ssbc/envelope-spec/README.md

 (secret key cryptography / symmetric keys), but it has also been designed to support forward-secure secret-key cryptography (a little like Signal's double-ratchet).

-box2 assumes each message is part of append-only chain (with a unique `feed_id`), made up of backlinked messages such that each message has a unique previous message with a unique id (`prev_msg_id`)
+_envelope_ assumes each message is part of append-only chain (with a unique `feed_id`), made up of backlinked messages such that each message has a unique previous message with a unique id (`prev_msg_id`)

 ## Anatomy

-After boxing, a complete box2 message looks like this:
+After boxing, a complete envelope message looks like this:

 ```
  +---------------------------------------+